eraofchaos/eraofchaos.github.io/units/Harpy.md

  **Awaking Name:** Harpy Hag

- **Awaking Description:** Midnight falls, and the harpies dance to the faun's song.
+ **Awaking Description:** Midnight falls, and the harpies dance to the Faun's song.
 Moonlight reflects off their blades, emitting an icy-cold gleam that follows the sway of their flight in a beautiful yet deadly display.

 ### Awaking Tasks
  1. <span style="color: #876741;font-size:18px">Deploy Harpy with at least </span><span style="color: #1ca216;font-size:18px">3</span><span style="color: #876741;font-size:18px"> Dungeon units and complete Dragon Utopia 1 time at Ruthless level or higher.
 (Sweep does not count towards the mission.)</span>